-You have signed up for your dental coverage with a Delta Dental of Washington Plan.
+You have signed up for your dental coverage with a DDWA Plan.
 Please see below for information about enrollment for you and your family.
-If you have questions please visit our website at www.DeltaDentalWA.com, or call us at 800-526-8323.
+If you have questions, please visit our website at www.DeltaDentalWA.com, or call us at 800-526-8323.